ArchiveBox/ArchiveBox/README.md

 For better security, easier updating, and to avoid polluting your host system with extra dependencies, **it is strongly recommended to use the official [Docker image](https://github.com/ArchiveBox/ArchiveBox/wiki/Docker)** with everything preinstalled for the best experience.

 However, if you prefer not using Docker, you *can* install ArchiveBox and its dependencies using your [system package manager](https://github.com/ArchiveBox/ArchiveBox/wiki/Install) or `pip` directly on any Linux/macOS system.
+Just make sure to keep the dependencies up-to-date and check that ArchiveBox isn't reporting any incompatibility with the versions you install.

 ```bash
 # install python3 and archivebox with your system package manager